minprog/cs50x-1718-1819/problems/cards/lab/README.md

 {% spoiler "Syntax Help" %}
 Use the following syntax:

-    class ClassName(object):
+    class ClassName:

-First the `class` keyword, then the name of your class, and finally the parent class, which is usually `object`.
+First the `class` keyword, and then the name of your class.
 {% endspoiler %}

 After writing the declaration, press Next to go on.